 Her father Friedrich Weihe (1854-1944) suffered a great deal from his wife’s convoluted thoughts and attacks against the Klopp clan.
 But he was unable or unwilling to do anything about it except to contemptuously break wind on each step of the staircase he climbed to withdraw himself from the incessant and repetitive tirades in the living room below.
 This was in a sense his running commentary on his wife’s annoying and irksome prattle, which seemed to have no end.

 Out of the marriage between Friedrich Klopp and Marie-Louise Weihe came two sons and two daughters.
-The first child Frieda was born on June 7, 1900 in the Wolmirstedt house, also Liesbeth on June 5, 1907 and Hermann on September 16, 1908.
-But their eldest son was not born here, but in 1905 in Loitsche about 20 km north of Magdeburg, so to speak as a consequence of mother-in-law’s meddlesome behavior.
-Behind the interruption of the birth sequence in Wolmirstedt we may see Friedrich’s attempt to escape from the scene of a now poisoned family atmosphere.
+The first child Frieda was born on June 7, 1900, in the Wolmirstedt house, also Liesbeth on June 5, 1907, and Hermann on September 16, 1908.
+But their eldest son was not born here, but in 1905 in Loitsche about 20 km north of Magdeburg, so to speak as a consequence of mother-in-law’s meddlesome behaviour.
+Behind the interruption of the birth sequence in Wolmirstedt, we may see Friedrich’s attempt to escape from the scene of a now poisoned family atmosphere.

-One particular rumor was making the rounds among family members.
+One particular rumour was making the rounds among family members.
 The insidious claim was that Emma’s daughter Anna Auguste Louise (1885-1967) had an illegitimate child, whose father was supposed to have been the ‘Polish Jew Grasmück’.
-Actually the story was quite different, as will be explained in another post on my Aunt Anna at a later date.
+Actually, the story was quite different, as will be explained in a chapter on my Aunt Anna at a later date.
 The nonsense, completely made up of thin air, broke the camel’s back.

 The Widening Gulf within the Klopp Family